 Open Water

-With the weather getting better obviously most of you aspiring triathletes and swimmers competing in Open water swim events will be looking to get out there.
-Whilst I am not going to suggest how much OW swimming you should do here are some pointers.
+With the weather getting better, obviously most of you aspiring triathletes and swimmers competing in Open water swim events will be looking to get out there.
+Whilst I am not going to suggest how much OW swimming you should definitively do, here are some pointers.

 The minimum OW swimming possible before an event is obviously zero.
-This is probably more true of a more experienced swimmer but if you are strong and confident in the water you will find little difference and can therefore ‘just get in there’.
+Whilst this is not ideal it is possible for a more experienced swimmer.
+If you are strong and confident in the water you will find little difference and can therefore ‘just get in there’.
 (My first OW training session was after I had already swam in three events.)

-Obviously it is preferable to have one or two sessions to acclimatise.
-Two would be good, one to literally just get in and swim with no pressure and to check out all your kit.
+If you are a pretty confident swimmer and you don’t think you will have issues with swimming outdoors then two sessions could be enough.
+One to literally just get in and swim with no pressure and to check out all your kit.
 Then another where you attempt to swim your event distance at race pace.
 (Or practise parts of it.)

 For me, one of the biggest benefits of the training pool is the ability to use the pace clock.
 This makes it ideal for fine tuning pace judgement so that when you get OW that is pretty much ingrained.
 The pace clock also allows for very focussed sessions of 45-90 min duration.